RedPitaya/RedPitaya/doc/developerGuide/os/console/console.rst

 .. note::

-   For STEMLab 125-14 you need additional USB to microUSB cable, for STEMLab 125-10 additional serial to USB adapter.
+   For STEMlab 125-14 you need additional USB to microUSB cable, for STEMlab 125-10 additional serial to USB adapter.

 .. image:: console-connector.png